hjoerdisbecker/Website/_pages/cv.md

     <p>
       Dr. Hjördis Becker-Lindenthal is an Affiliated Researcher in the Philosophy of Religion at the Faculty of Divinity, University of Cambridge.
-Her work sits at the intersection of philosophy, theology, literature, and intellectual history, with a particular focus on Søren Kierkegaard, mysticism, and Earth ethics.
+Her work sits at the intersection of philosophy and theology, with a particular focus on Søren Kierkegaard, mysticism, and Earth ethics.
     <p>
       She held a Leverhulme Early Career Fellowship at Cambridge (2018–2022), during which